 When carefully harvesting the outer more mature leaves from a rosette-forming plant the poor quality is reduced after each cutting.
 This technique does take more time but will result in better taste for a longer time.

-What Vegetables Can You Cut and Come Again?
+What Vegetables Can You Cut and Come Again Harvest?

 How Do You “Cut and Come Again” Harvest

-This will depend on the vegetable you are harvesting from but there are some common techniques for the most popular cut and come again vegetables.
+This will depend on the vegetable you are harvesting from but there are some common techniques for a continuous harvest of the most popular cut and come again vegetables.

 Method 1.
 Harvest Mature Leaves